This post may contain affiliate links, please see our privacy

-A satisfying breakfast or a snack, even a dessert.
-This gluten-free and dairy-free banana coffee cake hits the spot every time.
+This gluten-free and dairy-free banana coffee cake is a satisfying choice for breakfast, a snack, or even dessert—it hits the spot every time!

-I am super excited about this banana coffee cake with berries recipe because it is the easiest coffee cake recipe I have shared with you.
-This recipe is excellent for using up sweet over-ripe bananas and fresh in-season berries.
+I’m super excited about this banana coffee cake with berries recipe because it’s one of the easiest coffee cake I’ve shared up until now.
+It’s perfect for using up sweet, overripe bananas and fresh, in-season berries.

-Seriously, this gluten-free coffee cake is super moist, lightly sweetened with maple syrup a little banana-y and studded with juicy berries throughout.
-The berries are lightly flavoured with cinnamon and drizzled with a bit more maple syrup.
+This gluten-free coffee cake is incredibly moist, lightly sweetened with maple syrup, and has a light banana flavor, studded with juicy berries throughout.
+The berries are hinted with cinnamon flavor and drizzled with maple syrup.

 First,